-- Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college.
-All staff, but especially the designated safeguarding lead (or deputy) should be considering the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare. - To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners. - To support the child's development in ways that will foster security, confidence and independence. - To provide an environment in which children and young people feel safe, secure, valued and respected, and feel confident to, and know how to approach adults if they are in difficulties, believing they will be effectively listened to. - To raise the awareness of all teaching and non-teaching staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse. - To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those children. - To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, especially the Police and MASH. - To ensure that all staff working within our school who have substantial access to children have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance), and a single central record is kept for audit.
+- is known as contextual safeguarding, which simply means assessments of pupils should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare. - To demonstrate the school's commitment with regard to safeguarding and child protection to pupils, parents and other partners. - To support the pupil's development in ways that will foster security, confidence and independence. - To provide an environment in which children and young people feel safe, secure, valued and respected, and feel confident to, and know how to approach adults if they are in difficulties, believing they will be effectively listened to. - To raise the awareness of all teaching and non-teaching staff of the need to safeguard pupils and of their responsibilities in identifying and reporting possible cases of abuse. - To provide a systematic means of monitoring pupils known or thought to be at risk of harm, and ensure we, the school, contribute to assessments of need and support packages for those pupils. - · To emphasise the need for good levels of communication between all members of staff. - To develop a structured procedure within the school which will be followed by all members of the school community in cases of suspected abuse. - To develop and promote effective working relationships with other agencies, especially the Police and MASH. - To ensure that all staff working within our school who have substantial access to pupils have been checked as to their suitability, including verification of their identity, qualifications, and a satisfactory DBS check (according to guidance), and a single central record is kept for audit.

-4. Values
+9. Values